Why Your Bissell Vacuum Isn’t Suctioning – Troubleshooting And Repair

 • Remove the dirt canister and empty it

-• Rinse the canister before re-installing it, ensuring it is in place correctly
+• Rinse the canister before re-installing it, making sure it’s in correctly

 4. Clogged Vacuum Bags

-The build-up of dust or other deposits in the vacuum bag is a common reason behind suction issues in a Bissell vacuum.
+The build-up of dust or other deposits in the vacuum bag is a common reason behind low suction.
 Of course this only applies to Bissell models that contain bags, such as the PowerForce.

 Solution:

-• If you notice your vacuum bag is full, remove it, empty it, and wash.
+• If you notice your vacuum bag is full, remove it, empty it, and clean the vacuum.

-• For the vacuum to perform optimally, it is also better to replace the bag every three months.
+• For the vacuum to perform at its best, it’s also better to replace the bag every three months.

 5. Incorrect settings